John R. McBride: Early life

 McBride was born near St. Louis, Missouri in 1832, the son of James McBride.
 In 1851, he moved with his family to Lafayette, Oregon, where he became the superintendent of schools at the age of 22.
 He studied law and after being admitted to the bar in 1855, he began a law practice in Lafayette.

 Oregon politics

 In 1857, he served in the Oregon Constitutional Convention representing Yamhill County.
 In 1860, he was elected to the Oregon Senate, and to the United States House of Representatives as a Republican in 1862.
-He served one term, and after unsuccessfully seeking the Republican party's nomination for a second term in 1864, he was appointed Chief Justice of Idaho Territory by President Lincoln.
+He served one term, and after unsuccessfully seeking the Republican party's nomination for a second term in 1864, he was nominated as Chief Justice of Idaho Territory by President Lincoln on January 28, 1864.
+He was confirmed by the senate on February 14, 1865, and resigned on April 23, 1868.

+Grant administration

 In 1869, President Grant named him superintendent of the United States assay office in Boise, Idaho.
 He was a member of Republican National Committee from the Idaho Territory in 1872, and a member of Republican National Committee from Washington from 1880 to 1892.

+Later career and death

 He practiced law in Boise and in Salt Lake City, Utah before moving his practice to Spokane, Washington, where he died in 1904.
 He was interred at Germany Hill Cemetery in St. Helens, Oregon.